 Sales tax in Boston is 6.25%

-Boston is in the Eastern Time Zone, one hour ahead of Alaska time (Alaska Daylight Time), two hour ahead of Colorado (Mountain Daylight Time), three hours ahead of California (Pacific Daylight Time), four hours ahead of Alaska time (Alaska Daylight Time), and six hours ahead of Hawaii time (Hawaii-Aleutian Daylight Time).
+Boston is in the Eastern Time Zone, two hours ahead of Colorado (Mountain Daylight Time), three hours ahead of California (Pacific Daylight Time), four hours ahead of Alaska (Alaska Daylight Time), and six hours ahead of Hawaii (Hawaii-Aleutian Daylight Time).

 While tipping is not mandatory in most of the United States, it is customary in many circumstances for service, especially at almost all sit-down restaurants which offer table service and many food servers depend on tips as an essential part of their wage.
 Generally, the average tip is 15% to 20% of the total meal cost.